Image source: https://www.whakoom.com/ediciones/588349/the_wolves_in_the_walls-softcover_56_pp

 My personal experience with VR

 It also made me realize how many different ways VR could connect to learning.
-Beyond storytelling, it could be used for exploring places around the world, learning about science concepts, or even experiencing historical events in a more engaging way.
-While I still think it’s important to be mindful of things like motion sickness and screen time, I can definitely see how VR could be a powerful tool in the classroom when used thoughtfully.
+Beyond storytelling, it could be used for exploring places around the world, learning about science concepts, or even experiencing historical events in a more engaging way!

 Photo source: Engineering.com